 - This new procedure uses ionized gas instead of light to resurface the face.

 - Marketed as an alternative to the facelift, J-Plasma is said to have skin tightening results like no other non-surgical facial rejuvenation procedure.

 - J-Plasma is so new that much research still needs to be done regarding its effectiveness and potential complications.

 Facial rejuvenation is about one thing: looking younger.
-It promises to erase the lines, wrinkles, and spots borne from age, sun damage, stress, and sleeplessness.
-That much, at least, people can agree on.
-The challenge is in knowing which facial rejuvenation procedure is the best.
+It promises to erase the lines, wrinkles, and spots caused by aging, sun damage, stress, and sleeplessness.
+With so many facial rejuvenation options available, the real challenge is in knowing which technique is best for you.

 Facial rejuvenation procedures can be invasive or noninvasive.
 They can involve lasers, lights, chemicals, and surgical incisions.
-They can take days or weeks to heal.
-Finally, they can sometimes leave you wondering if you made the right decision.
+These procedures can take days or even several weeks to heal.
+So, what separates J-Plasma from other facial rejuvenation options?

 If you’re among the many individuals looking for the right procedure to erase your acne scars or smooth over those crow’s feet, then you’ve probably come across J-Plasma.
 This unique technology promises dramatic results with no surgery and minimal side effects.

 To hear plastic surgeons tell it, this new technique will soon replace laser skin resurfacing as the gold standard in non-invasive facial rejuvenation.
 However, it may be wise to take some of this praise well-salted.
 Being such new technology, there is no readily available formal research assessing the long-term efficacy of the treatment.

 Before we go too in-depth about how this technology works, let’s review some terms.
 If you’re looking into J-Plasma as a potential treatment, you may have come across something called J-Plasty or J-Plazty.
 For all intents and purposes, these are the same thing.

 J-Plasty or J-Plazty treatments use the J-Plasma device for facial rejuvenation.
 Some doctors may use slightly different terms or package different procedures together under an umbrella term.
 We are only concerned with the J-Plasma device used in these treatments, how it works, and what effects it has on your skin.